thiippal/stats-for-multimodality/README.md

 ... | ... |
 *n* | ... |

+Since our original spreadsheet did not give a name for the column of values/observations, R makes up a name for the column here automatically, that is the 'X1' at the top.
+We will see in the next section how we can also just give names in the original spreadsheet and then these will be taken over to the R dataframe that we get when we import.

-We can then do exactly the same for the schematics data file as well.
+Finally, we can then do exactly the same for the schematics data file as well.
 That gives us two dataframes, one called 'networks' and the other called 'schematics'.
+The next step is then to manipulate these tables so that we can run the stastistical tests described in the paper on them.

 ## Manipulating data with R: i.e., pushing it into shape for easy processing